 Every year we add a new nativity to our Christmas decor collection and this year I wanted something unique, something big that stands out (but isn’t bulky), and most of all something handmade.

-I started by gathering supplies I had on hand around the house and my new favorite decoupage, Mod Podge.
+To make this DIY Nativity Art I gathered supplies I had on hand around the house and my new favorite decoupage, Mod Podge.
 This is the first year I have crafted with Mod Podge and I love how easy it is to work with and how forgiving it can be, perfect for a beginner like me.

 Love this Mod Podge craft?
 Check out my Personalized Reindeer Thumbprint Christmas Plate Craft, and Personalized Wreath Thumbprint Christmas Plate Craft.